 A key requirement for an operating system is to support several activities at once.
 For example, using the system call interface described in Chapter 1 a process can start new processes with fork.
 The operating system must time-share the resources of the computer among these processes.
-For example, even if there are more processes than there are hardware CPUs, the operating system must ensure that all of the processes get a chance to execute.
-The operating system must also arrange for isolation between the processes.
+For example, even if there are more processes than there are hardware CPUs, the operating system must also arrange for isolation between the processes.
 That is, if one process has a bug and malfunctions, it shouldn't affect processes that don't depend on the buggy process.
 Complete isolation, however, is too strong, since it should be possible for processes to intentionally interact; pipelines are an example.
 Thus an operating system must fulfill three requirements: multiplexing, isolation, and interaction.